 It’s nobody else’s business what you say in an email or chat—that’s between you and your audience.
-No person, agency or government has an unqualified need to invade your private thoughts, record them for posterity or analyze them like there’s no tomorrow.
+No person, agency or government has an unqualified need (or right) to invade your private thoughts, record them for posterity or analyze them like there’s no tomorrow.

 - prevent Google from analyzing your Gmail messages?